AMC Ambassador: Royale Stretch Limo

 Not only did AMC promote the 1969 Ambassador as having a "limousine" ride and deluxe appointments, but Chicago auto leasing executive, Robert Estes, had the Armbruster/Stageway Company convert Ambassadors into real 24 ft limousines riding on a 158 in wheelbase.
 Known as the Royale Stretch Limo, one was owned by the State of Wisconsin as the official vehicle for Governor Warren Knowles.
-The conversions were unusual in that they did not keep the stock rear doors—as is typical in most limos.
-The back doors were welded shut and the Ambassadors were lengthened by inserting a section just behind the original B-pillar that had an entirely new central door in this center making a large opening for entry and egress.
+The conversions were unusual because they did not keep the stock rear doors—as is typical in most limos.
+The back doors were welded shut, and the Ambassadors were lengthened by inserting a section just behind the original B-pillar that had an entirely new central door in this center, making a large opening for entry and egress.
 4 in steel "I-beams" bridge the expanse created by the stretch.
 Power comes from the "AMX" 315 hp 390 CID V8 engine backed with the BorgWarner automatic transmission and a "Twin-Grip" limited-slip differential with 3.15 gears.